sfdeloach/docker/README.md

 #                       ^this is a bookmark  ^this is a mapping
 ```

-**<!-- DETOUR START**
+---

-A simpler development container can be created than the one demonstrated above.
-Only the
+> As an aside, a simpler development container can be created than the one demonstrated above.
+Only
-`package.json` file is needed to run the initial npm script and only a mapping to the working
+> the `package.json` file is needed to run the initial npm script and only a mapping to the working
-directory is needed:
+> directory is needed:

 ```Dockerfile
 (revised Dockerfile.dev)